i8beef/docker-adb-mqtt-bridge/README.md

 # docker-adb-mqtt-bridge

+Control Android devices with MQTT using ADB.

-Docker image which creates a very basic proxy to remote control an android device using MQTT.
+This docker image creates a very basic cli proxy to remote control one or more android devices using MQTT.

 Based upon [@marcelveldt](https://github.com/marcelveldt)'s initial work on the [docker-image-adb-mqtt-proxy](https://github.com/marcelveldt/docker-image-adb-mqtt-proxy) project.